DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/overview/CommonDataModel.md

 } station(*)
 ~~~

-Formally, a Variable is thought of as a sampled function whose domain is an extent range; each CoordinateAxis is a scalar valued function on the same range; each CoordinateSystem is therefore a vector-valued function on the same range consisting of its CoordinateAxis functions.
+Formally, a Variable is thought of as a sampled function whose domain is an index range; each CoordinateAxis is a scalar valued function on the same range; each CoordinateSystem is therefore a vector-valued function on the same range consisting of its CoordinateAxis functions.
 To take it one step further, when the CoordinateSystem function is invertible, the Variable can be thought of as a sampled function whose domain is the range of the Coordinate System, that is on Rn (the product space of real numbers).
 To be invertible, each CoordinateAxis should be invertible.
 For a 1-dimensional CoordinateAxis this simply means the coordinate values are strictly monotonic.
 For a 2 dimensional CoordinateAxis, it means that the lines connecting adjacent coordinates do not cross each other.
 For > 2 dimensional CoordinateAxis, it means that the surfaces connecting the adjacent coordinates do not intersect each other.

 ### Current Encodings